Kot Diji: Kot Diji culture (3300–2600 BCE)

 Kot Diji culture: Based on the pottery found here, it is classified as a separate archaeological culture / subculture.

 The site covers 2.6 ha.
 The earliest occupation of this site is termed 'Kot Dijian', which is pre-Harappan, or early formative Harappan.

 At the earliest layer, Kot Diji I (2605 BC), copper and bronze were not used.
 The houses and fortifications were made from unbaked mud-bricks.
 Lithic material, such as leaf-shaped chert arrowheads, shows parallels with Mundigak layers II-IV.
 The pottery seems to anticipate Harappan Ware.
 Later, bronze was used, but only for personal ornaments.
 Also, use of the potters wheel was already in evidence.

 The Early Harappan phase construction consists of two clearly defined areas.
 There is a citadel on high ground for the elites separated by a defensive wall with bastions at regular intervals.
 This area measures about 500 x 350 ft.
 The outer area, or the city proper, consisted of houses of mud bricks on stone foundations.

 Pottery found from this site has designs with horizontal and wavy lines, or loops and simple triangular patterns.
 Other objects found are pots, pans, storage jars, toy carts, balls, bangles, beads, terracotta figurines of mother goddess and animals, bronze arrowheads, and well-fashioned stone implements.
 A particularly interesting find at Kot Diji is a toy cart, which shows that the potter's wheel permitted the use of wheels for bullock carts.
+The Kot Diji ceramic style is usually identified by wheel-thrown globular jars of red ware with everted or flanged rims and with geometric decorations including fish-scale patterns and itersecting circles, as well as depictions of bulls' heads, fish and pipal leaves (a type of Indian fig).